COSCS340/news/README.md

 # Class 16: Feb 14
-  * a candidate set of at least two projects is submitted
+  * a candidate set of at least two projects is submitted for options see [Section A](https://github.com/COSCS340/lectures/blob/master/ContributingToOSS.md).
+The instructions on how to submit are [here](https://github.com/COSCS340/oss/blob/master/README.md)

 # Class 15: Feb 12
   * Will decide upon criteria to be used for OSS project selection